Differential calculus on the space of countable labelled graphs: The limiting edge density of a countable graph

 \subsection{Concluding remarks}

 We conclude by noting that this paper systematically develops a rigorous foundation and mathematical theory for the analysis of labelled graphs.
 The motivation for this endeavor comes from real-world phenomena, and as discussed above, the model of graph space discussed in this paper has a rich structure, allowing us to study topology, analysis, and differentiation on $\G(V)$.
 In subsequent work \cite{KR2}, we use these properties to study measure theory on graph space $\G(V)$, with the goal of developing and exploring Lebesgue-type integration and probability theory on it.
+These goals are tackled in greater generality in our subsequent works~\cite{KR4,KR3,KR1}.